Carlos Correa Player Props: Twins vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 9.7 K/9, the sixth-best in MLB.
+- The Astros pitching staff ranks sixth in MLB with a collective 10 strikeouts per nine innings.

-- The Astros have a 4.02 team ERA that ranks 12th across all league pitching staffs.
+- The Astros have the 11th-ranked team ERA across all MLB pitching staffs (3.77).

-- The Astros rank 17th in baseball in home runs surrendered (eight total, 1.1 per game).
+- The Astros rank 14th in baseball in home runs allowed (eight total, one per game).

-- Urquidy (0-0) starts for the Astros, his second of the season.
+- Garcia (0-1) gets the start for the Astros, his second of the season.

-- In his most recent time out on Saturday, the right-hander threw four innings against the Chicago White Sox, giving up three earned runs while surrendering seven hits.
+- The right-hander last appeared on Sunday against the Chicago White Sox, when he tossed five innings, allowing three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.